 As the Director, Dr. Perlman is responsible for assisting in the technical oversight and management of the Lurie Core Facility and for advising investigators on experimental design, data analysis and interpretation.
 Dr. Perlman is a professor in Medicine-Rheumatology Division, and was named chief of this division September 1, 2015.
 His research focus is in rheumatoid arthritis, systemic lupus erythematosus, and atherosclerosis.
+He was previously the Director of the Saint Louis University Flow Cytometry Core Facility.
 In his role as a director he is responsible for new assay development and for advising investigators on experimental design, data analysis, and data interpretation.
 Along with the manager, Dr. Perlman also provides long term planning for the core.

 Office for Research - 633 Clark Street, Evanston, IL 60208-1108